DerBejijing/mc-portal-engine/README.md

 This is my current project: creating Portal (2) in vanilla minecraft.
 You will need the resource-pack to use it.
 It may seen like a very long readme, but that is just because it is very detailed.
 The most is just unnecessary stuff.
+*THIS IS NOT MADE FOR SURVIVAL PROJECTS!
+The purpose is to create own testchambers and it does not make sense to use it for something else!*

 **Rules**
 You are allowed to: